sammyhenningsson/shaf/README.md

 rake db:migrate
 ```

-## Upgrading a project created with shaf version < 0.6.0
+## Upgrading a project created with shaf version < 1.0.0
-Shaf version 0.6.0 introduced a few changes that are not backward compatible with previous versions.
-This means that if you created your Shaf project with an older version of this gem and then upgrade this gem to v0.6.0, your project will not function.
+Shaf version 1.0.0 introduced a few changes that are not backward compatible with previous versions.
+This means that if you created your Shaf project with an older version of this gem and then upgrade this gem to v1.0.0, your project will not function.
 To remedy this you will need to execute (from inside your project directory):
 ```sh
 cd /path/to/my_project
 shaf upgrade
 ```
+Note: The upgrade command will try to apply patches to extisting files.
+Firstly, this requires the `patch` command to be installed (shouldn't be a problem for most distros).
+More importantly, if a patch does not succeed, then some manual process is needed.
+When a patch is rejected the `.orig` and `.rej` files contains the file content before applying the patch resp. the patches that failed to be applied.
+Please apply all patches in the `.rej` files manually then delete the all `.orig` and `.rej` files.
+(Sometimes a patch success, but with a different line offset than expected, then a `.orig` file is created but no `.rej` file.
+This is normally fine and it should be save to just remove the `.orig` file.)
+Important: Always perform upgrades on a clean slate (e.g. run `git stash|commit`) before you start an upgrade.

 ## HAL
 The [HAL](http://stateless.co/hal_specification.html) mediatype is very simple and looks like your ordinary JSON objects, except for two reserved keys __links_ and __embedded_. __links_ displays possible actions that may be taken. __embedded_ contains nested resources.
 A HAL payload may contain a special link with rel _curies_, which is similar to namespaces in XML.
 Shaf uses a curie called _doc_ and makes it possible to fetch documentation for any link or embedded resources with a rel begining with 'doc:'.
 The href for curies are always templated, meaning that a part of the href (in our case '{rel}') must be replaced with a value.
 In the payload above the href of the doc curie is 'http://localhost:3000/doc/post/rels/{rel}' and there is one embedded resource prefixed with 'doc:', namely 'doc:create-form'.
 So this means that if we would like to find out information about what this embedded resource is and how it relates to the posts collection we replace '{rel}' with 'create-form' and perform a GET request to this url.
 ```sh
 curl http://localhost:3000/doc/post/rels/create-form
 ```
 This documentation is written as code comments in the corresponding serializer.
 See [Serializers](#Serializers) for more info.
 Before this documentation can be fetched, a rake task to extract the comments needs to be executed, see [API Documentation](#api-documentation) for more info.
+HAL supports profiles describing the semantic meaning if of keys/values.
+Shaf takes advantage of this and uses two profiles.
+One for describing generic error messages (see [The shaf-error media type profile](https://gist.github.com/sammyhenningsson/049d10e2b8978059cde104fc5d6c2d52)) and another for describing forms (see [The shaf-form media type profile](https://gist.github.com/sammyhenningsson/39c8aafeaf60192b082762cbf3e08d57)).

 ## Generators
 Shaf supports a few different generators to make it easy to create new files.
 Each generator has an _identifier_ and they are called with `shaf generate IDENTIFIER` plus zero or more arguments.
+Important: Always run `git stash|commit` before you generate new files.
+Generators may create/modify files and then delegate further work to another generator that happens to fail.
+In that case the generation is only partly performed and the project is in an unknown state.
+In such case, you would like to be able to easily restore the previous state (e.g `git checkout -- .`).

 #### Scaffold
 When adding a new resource its recommended to use the scaffold generator.
 It accepts a resource name and an arbitrary number of attribute:type arguments.